Platform – Table of Contents

 • The right of return, or appropriate compensation, for all Palestinian refugees.

-• Abolition of all military aid to Israel and other aggressor states.
+• Abolition of all U.S. military aid to Israel, Egypt, and all other recipients.

 • Abolition of permanent membership in the United Nations Security Council.
 Abolition of the “concurrence clause” (veto power) of the UN Charter.
 Transfer of UN executive authority to the central assembly.
 Suspension of member state’s rights if they are more than three years in arrears of paying their dues.